JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure-MG-Sub-Governance-Reporting

-This script iterates MG hierachy down to Subscription level capturing RBAC, Policies and Policy Initiatives to provide you with full insights into your Azure Governance.
+..want to have visibility on your Management Group hierarchy, document it in markdown?
+This script iterates Management Group hierachy down to Subscription level capturing RBAC, Policies and Policy Initiatives.

 ## Required permissions in Azure on Root Management Group